Usage data dashboard and overage calculations

 Note

 The platform doesn’t count the sandbox project’s exports.
+See Use your sandbox project for testing purposes.

-For example, if the Exports entitlement is 60
+For example, if the exports entitlement is 60

 , the overage calculation looks as follows: